Ndibechinonso/innoloft_task/README.md

-A test App built with ReactJs
+A test App built with ReactJs and Redux

 github link:

-hosted url: